psk001/psk001/readme.md

 ### Talking about Personal Stuffs:

-- 🛠 I’m experienced in Flutter, Node.js, Express.js, VueJS, <br /> Mongodb, Javascript, Python etc 💻.
+- 🛠 I’m experienced in Node.js, Express.js, Django <br /> Mongodb, PostgreSQL, Javascript, Python etc 💻.
 - 👨🏻‍💻 I’m currently learning Data Structure and Algorithm 🚀.
 - ⚡ Fun fact: more than 60% of users expect websites to load within 2 seconds.
 - 📫 How to reach me: puspak9208@gmail.com